jvishnefske/equusExpress/README.md

 **Automation Engineers, are you tired of the complexity of managing and monitoring your custom industrial devices running critical batch processes?** ⚙️

-Equus Express provides a robust, secure 🔒, and scalable solution for device registration, telemetry collection, and remote management.
-Empower your custom hardware to seamlessly integrate with your operations, ensuring reliable data flow 📈 and actionable insights for your automated workflows.
+Equus Express provides solution for device registration.
 Take control of your industrial IoT deployment with confidence. ✨

 ## Badges